|

 how frequently you use an item and how you’d

-feel if you no longer had it.
+if you no longer had it.

 7. Pack like items together.
 Put toys with